All Episodes

 I've got witnesses from inside your organization.

-Within an hour, ABC locally was reporting, just a drill, just a drill, just a drill.
+Within an hour, ABC locally was reporting just a drill, just a drill, just a drill.

 jordan holmes

-So you got scooped on your live?
+So you got scooped on your lie?

 alex jones